 The HDR register is the I^2C Bus input/output data register.
-Before transmitting data, the HDR must write the data which needs to be transmitted.
-Before receiving data, the device must dummy read data from the HDR.
-Transmitting or Receiving data from the I^2C Bus must be via the HDR register.

-At the beginning of the transfer of the I^2C Bus, the device must initialize the bus, the following are the notes for initializing the I^2C Bus:
+Before transmitting data, the HDR must write the data which we want to transmit.
+Before receiving data, the device must dummy read data from HDR.
+Transmit or Receive data from I^2C Bus must be via the HDR register.
+At the beginning of the transfer of the I^2C Bus, the device must initial the bus, the following are the notes for initialing the I^2C Bus.

+Note
-Note: 1: Write the I2C Bus address register (HADR) to define its own slave address.

-- 2: Set HEN bit of the I2C Bus control register (HCR) bit 0 to enable the I2C Bus. - 3: Set EHI bit of the interrupt control register 1 (INTC1) bit 0 to enable the I^2C Bus interrupt.
+- 1: Write the I2C Bus address register (HADR) to define its own slave address. - 2: Set HEN bit of I^2C Bus control register (HCR) bit 0 to enable the I^2C Bus.